+49 ••• ••••••82

 - the version control system Git,

-- libfaketime, which can be used to modify the system time for a single application,
+- libfaketime, a library that can be used to modify the system time for a single application,

 - the package manager pacman,